JuliaLang/www.julialang.org/jsoc/gsoc/graphics.md

 * getting rid of Reactive/Color/ and other not strictly opengl related packages.
 Instead offer overloadable APIs to do the job
 * Introduce leaner VertexArray buffer, integrating nicely with view(buffer, faces).
 A mesh is then basically just view(vertices::Vector{Point3f0}, indices::Vector{GLTriangle})
 * Introduce UniformBuffers to hold state in shaders independent of executing the shader
 * Introduce lean RenderObject, that doesn't hold any data, besides information on the shader layout - data will get transferred via calling the object with new data.
-When uniformbuffers are used, data can also be updated in place
+When uniform buffers are used, data can also be updated in place
 * remove GLVisualize specific code, that was basically just parked here because I didn't had a better place to put it
 * Transpiler integration - make it the main way to create shaders, instead of having ugly templated shader that nobody understands
 @@